Real-World Protection Test Feb-Mar 2021 – Factsheet

 |False Alarm Test included|

 Our Real-World Protection Test is currently one of the most comprehensive and complex tests available, using a relatively large number of test cases.
-Currently, we are running this test under updated Microsoft Windows 10 Pro 64 Bit with up-to-date third-party software (such as Adobe Flash, Adobe Acrobat Reader, Java, etc.).
+Currently, we are running this test under updated Microsoft Windows 10 Pro 64 Bit with up-to-date third-party software.
 Due to this, finding in-the-field working exploits and running malware is much more challenging than e.g. under a non-up-to-date system with unpatched/vulnerable third-party applications.

 For more information about this Real-World Protection Test, please read the details and previous test reports available on https://www.av-comparatives.org

 Over the year we evaluate several tens of thousands malicious URLs.
 Unfortunately, many of these have to be discarded for various reasons.
 We remove duplicates such as the same malware hosted on different domains or IP addresses, sites already tested, “grey” or non-malicious sites/files, and malware/sites disappearing during the test.
 Many malicious URLs carrying exploits were not able to compromise the chosen system/applications because of the patch level.
 This means that the vulnerabilities in the third-party applications on the system were already patched and the exploits could therefore not deliver their malicious payload.
 Users should be aware that by always keeping their system and third-party applications up-to-date/patched, they can dramatically decrease the risk posed by exploits.